 I’d asked if she’d fallen because the streets, while paved, have plenty of cracks and potholes.
 She said no, that when she was returning last night, a man grabbed her, threw her to the ground, and tried to drag her until her group of friends caught up to her and he ran off.
 She seemed fairly unbothered by this occurrence, but it shook me.

-I still met my friends and we went to a beach in the opposite direction from the hotels, toward the ruins.
+I still met my friends and we went to a beach in the opposite direction from the hotels, toward the Tulum Ruins.
 This section of beach had very few hotels, a few campsites, but it was mostly still just beach and jungle.
 I imagined this is what the entirety of Tulum looked like just five short years ago.
 Filled with lots of locals enjoying their home.

 Our taxi driver on the way back to the town described how five years prior, the road to the beach was one lane each way, still dirt, with the trees on either side creating a tunnel as they reached toward the opposite side of the road.
 Today, we drove down a paved four-lane road with very little tree cover.